mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 He notes that even those accused of satanic practices will thank God in their award speeches, should they win any awards.

 > Counterculture types, like devilish musicians?
 Have you ever watched an awards show?
-Every speech is “I want to thank Jesus, without whom I could never have written ‘Face Down, Ass Up.’ ”
+Every speech is “I want to thank Jesus, without whom I could never have written ‘Face Down, Ass Up.’”

+Religion is still considered a norm in the American society.
+Even in the 21st century it is unpopular to have no religious affiliation.

+> Even an intellectual president like Obama, who admits to being a “secular humanist” (wink wink—atheist), had to pretend to be religious.
+No one has been able to admit their shameful secret: “I don’t believe in ghosts.”